Kalit31/Statistical-Analysis-and-Forecasting-of-Solar-Energy/README.md

 ## Analysis on different states :

-This tables shows the different error rates for each of the 4 locations.
+This tables shows the different error rates for the SARIMA model for each of the 4 locations.

 ![](images/errors.png)